kdeldycke/kevin-deldycke-blog/content/posts/convert-lotus-notes-nsf-files-mbox-nlconverter.md

 title: Convert Lotus Notes' nsf files to mbox with nlconverter
 wordpress_id: 1848
 category: English
-tags: CLI, email, GUI, IBM Lotus Notes, iCal, mail, mbox, nlconverter, Python, Script, windows, Windows 2000
+tags: CLI, email, GUI, Lotus Notes, iCal, mbox, nlconverter, Python, Script, Windows, Windows 2000

 There is a great piece of software called [nlconverter](http://code.google.com/p/nlconverter/).
 It's a tool designed to convert Lotus Notes' `.nsf` files to `mbox`.
 It rely on win32's COM/DDE API so it can only be used on Windows.